ybhaw/url-blocker-extension/PRIVACY.md

 ## Data Storage

-The extension stores the following data **locally on your device** using Chrome's built-in storage API:
+The extension stores the following data **locally on your device** using the browser's built-in storage API:

 - **Blocking patterns**: The regex patterns you create to block URLs

 This data is:
-- Stored locally in your Chrome browser
+- Stored locally in your browser
-- Synced across your devices if you're signed into Chrome (via Chrome Sync)
+- Synced across your devices if you're signed into your browser (via browser sync)
 - Never transmitted to external servers
 - Never accessible to the extension developer